Blogging about mental health.

 To get the most benefits, be sure you also:

-Even for people without a traumatic experience to work through benefit their mental health, because it can make us more aware of our thoughts and behaviors.
+Even for people without a traumatic experience working through benefits their mental health, because it can make us more aware of our thoughts and behaviors.

 She tried to commit suicide on 4 occasions.
 “M” felt, that no one was listening to her, let alone understanding.
 I cannot tell you how hurtful it was for her.
 She felt ashamed each time she tried, but explained to me, that at the time she felt like there was no way out, she said, she wasn’t herself…

 I helped her dearly giving all my love to her.
-I could never understand how she felt, until she expressed herself in a written word.
-I realised the power behind it.
+I could never understand how she felt until she expressed herself in the written word.
+I realized the power behind it.
 Reading her diary was very emotional and brought many tears to my eyes.

 I’m a man but I cried.
 She is my world, “M” is my everything but her journals helped me understand how she felt.

-So blogging can help you not only with your own mental health but it allows to reveal to the supporter how sufferer truly feels.
+Not only does blogging about mental health help, but it allows you to reveal to the supporter how the sufferer truly feels.
 It goes both ways.
 That was in the past.
 She was the person in need and by reading her notes I understood how to help.